Home

 • And the LORD said unto Moses, Whosoever hath sinned against me, him will I blot out of my book."

 Moses couldn't be blotted out of the Book because his name was inked there in Christ's blood from the foundation of the world.
 In God's eyes, he is free of sin.
 God will blot out those children who are written there corporately, but who are in rebellion against Him and not truly saved.
 There is a difference.
-Again, the Book of Life represents all those in that Covenant relationship with God, both the truly saved and the unsaved who are also part of the group.
 The question is not the Book, but when those in the Book had their names written.
-Was it from the foundation of the world in the blood of Christ, or was it merely by being corporate covenant people set aside or sanctified for the service of God?
+Was it from the foundation of the world in the blood of Christ, or was it merely by being corporate Covenant people set aside or sanctified for the service of God?
 The ones that will be blotted out are those names that were not written in the Book of Life from the foundation of the world, and thus their names are there unworthily or illegitimately.
 In other words, Christ didn't establish them as Christians, they established themselves without the work of Christ on their behalf.

-There are some Theologians who object to this view, claiming that the "Book of Life," and the "Lamb's Book of Life" are two different books.
-But there is no Biblical evidence to support such a distinction.
+There are some theologians who object to this view by charging that the "Book of Life," and the "Lamb's Book of Life" are two different books.
+However, there is no Biblical evidence to support such a distinction.
 Is the Lamb's Book of Life not the Book of Life?
-Adding the possessional word "Lamb" to the phrase "Book of Life" simply further identifies it's owner, it doesn't change the Book.
-The fact that a Book is of Life, "itself" implies the Lamb!
+Adding the possessive word "Lamb" to the phrase "Book of Life" simply further identifies its owner, it doesn't change the Book.
+In fact, that a Book of God's people is of life itself implies the Lamb.
 For He is the Resurrection and the Life.
-In other words, who does the Lamb's Book of Life belong to, and how does one remain written therein?
-It belong's to the Lamb, symbolically illustrating that it is a book pertaining to salvation.
+In other words, who does the Lamb's Book of Life belong to and how does one remain written therein?
+The answer is that it belongs to the Lamb, symbolically illustrating that it is a book pertaining to the salvation of God's people.
 And there is salvation through none other.
 Likewise, who owns the Book of Life?
-It is owned by Christ also.
-And by the qualifier "of Life," it also would represent the names of those to whom salvation pertains.
+It is owned by Christ also, and by the qualifier "of Life," it also represents the names of those to whom the Covenant of salvation pertains.
 There is no legitimate distinction to be made concerning the two.
-Blotting out of the Book of Life, or the Lamb's Book of Life simply represents those in a congregational covenant relationship with God, being cut off or judged.
+Blotting out of the Book of Life, or the Lamb's Book of Life simply represents those in a congregational Covenant relationship with God, being cut off from God.
 By contrast, those with their names written from the foundation of the world represent the truly saved of that Covenant registry.
-These are those saints under the eternal covenant, which reaches from Abel to those saved today.
-In the Old Covenant side, they lived looking forward to the work of Christ.
-And in the New Covenant side, we live looking backward to the work of Christ.
-All Children of the eternal Covenant, while the rebellious are those to whom the corporate Covenant pertains only.
+These are those saints under the eternal Covenant, which reaches from Abel to those who are saved today.
+In the Old Covenant side, they lived looking forward to the prophesied work of Christ.
+And in the New Covenant side, we live looking backward to the finished work of Christ.
 Even as illustrated in such passages as Acts 3.

 Acts 3:24-26